The Silk Trail

 By the 10th Century the Moors had established al-Andalus as the major silk-producing region in the western world.
 The warm south facing slopes of the sierras of the Axarquia perfectly suited the silk moth.
 Mulberry trees were cultivated in great numbers and villages sprang into life.
 The mulberry trees have gone but the pretty pueblos blancos still cling to the hillsides.
 Many of the ancient paths still exist and are the theme for this unique 8 day walking adventure.

-The Silk Trail walks the length of the south facing slopes of the Sierras Tejeda y Almijara, connecting villages on the way.
-This guided walk starts in the west at an altitude of 2,000ft and climbs up and around the south facing foothills of La Maroma, the 5th highest mountain in Spain.
+Our guided Silk Trail holiday walks the length of the south facing slopes of the Sierra Almijara connecting pretty white villages on the way.
+The walk starts from the mountain villages of Sedella or Canillas de Aceituno in the west and ends in Maro, a tiny coastal village where the mountains dramatically drop to the sea.
 Each of the five sections of the linear trail are ‘classic’ walks’ in their own right with great scenery, views and interest.
-The terrain varies from steep mountain paths to gently descending tracks.
-The walks are rated as Level 2 but, for those that choose, there are longer and shorter options on some days.
+The walks are rated as Level 2 with the offer of more strenuous options on some days, including an exciting new Day 2 walk crossing the stunning Almachares Gorge.
 It is possible to opt out of any of the walks but few choose to do so.
-The trail ends in Maro to the east where the mountains dramatically drop to the Mediterranean sea.
-For guests who would like to extend their holiday, this tiny village is close to the popular resort of Nerja with easy bus connections back to Malaga and to Granada.

 Itinerary & Walks